 The focus of our current research is how cells proliferate and migrate when space is limited.
 We want to understand how cells (immune cells and cancer cells) can produce efficient motion under confinement and squeeze through small holes.
 We also want to understand how physical constrains affect dividing cells.

 Our current project on cell proliferation under external constrains has been awarded an ERC Consolidator grant in 2012.

-M. Piel is author of more than 60 publications (H factor 26).
+M. Piel is author of more than 100 publications (H index 50) with more than 9300 citations.
 He holds three patents, and is a co-founder of the CYTOO Company.
-He is teaching at the Center for Interdisciplinary Research in Institut Cochin.
+He is teaching at the Center for Interdisciplinary Research.
 He also teaches cell biology and biophysics in several master courses in Paris.
 He is one of the founder of Institut Pierre-Gilles de Gennes for Microfluidics.
-He has been invited to over 30 international meetings and gave over 40 seminars in the last 5 years.
-He was awaded the Bronze medal of CNRS in 2012.
+He has been invited to over 60 international meetings and gave over 40 seminars in the last 5 years.
+He was awarded the Bronze medal of CNRS in 2012.